mblode/marx/README.md

 4. To run gulp server: `gulp`.
 5. To run build process: `gulp build`.

+> Optional:
+To run server or build using Stylus instead of SASS, then try `gulp stylus` and `gulp build styus`, respectively.

 ## Running Github Pages
 The gh-pages branch is built using Jekyll and must therefore be install with `gem install jekyll`.